 Talent and Language Learning

 There is an undercurrent of opinion that there are talented language learners and then there are the rest, who struggle to get to proficiency.
-So the question, “Is talent needed for language learning?” is one that many language learners think about and I daresay want answered!
-Or is it just a convenient belief to fall back on when the language learning/teaching seems to get tough and progress seems to be slow.
+So the question, “Is talent needed for language learning?” is one that many language learners think about and I daresay want to be answered!
+Or is it just a convenient belief to fall back on when the language learning/teaching seems to get tough and the progress seems to be slow.

 One thing to start with is that we all demonstrated talent when we learnt our first language, as the vast majority of infants learn their spoken mother tongue to the level of their peers.
 So the theory needs to be adjusted some already – maybe to that the talent we all amply demonstrated in our early years disappears for one reason or the other as we get older.
 Is this really the case?
 Can we actually lose talent?
 Or is it the case that it becomes covered up with ways of thinking, beliefs, attitudes and strategies that lead us away from our talent.